margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 There's surprises and fun.
 This life is on repeat.

-Day in and ay out.
+Day in and day out.
 I return to you.
 I return to the things I love.
 I remember why I live.